Corner Coffee Store is reader-supported. When you buy through links on our site, we may earn a commission. Learn more.

 1. Brew your coffee or espresso.

 Using a Moka pot, portable espresso maker, or other brewing device, make strong coffee or espresso.
-If you’re making strong coffee, we recommend two to three ounces.
-If you’re making espresso, use one to two shots, depending on how much caffeine you’d like.
+If you're making strong coffee, we recommend two to three ounces.
+If you're making espresso, use one to two shots, depending on how much caffeine you'd like.
+TIP: Espresso is bold, concentrated coffee made with pressurized hot water and very fine grounds.
+If you want to substitute regular coffee in a latte, you'll want it to be as strong as possible.

 Espresso shot and coffee beans